Trade Gold Trading

 Oil Margin Requirement = 100%

-These Levels are Shown on The Software Screen-Shot Below as an Examples:
+These Levels are Portrayed on Platform Screenshot Below as an Example: